Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkbehaviour.md

   - that is, Full synchronization of the `NetworkObject`s and scenes.

 :::info
-If you haven't already become familiar with the [`INetworkSerializable` interface](../advanced-topics/serialization/inetworkserializable.md), then you might read up on that before proceeding as `NetworkBehaviour.OnSynchronize` as it follows a very similar usage pattern.
+If you haven't already become familiar with the [`INetworkSerializable` interface](../advanced-topics/serialization/inetworkserializable.md), then you might read up on that before proceeding as `NetworkBehaviour.OnSynchronize` as it follows a similar usage pattern.
 :::

 #### Order of Operations When Dynamically Spawning:<br />